Meenakshi2000/Reddit_Flair_Detection/README.md

 # Reddit flair detection

-Hello, I am Himanshu Garg, a B. tech undergrad @ IIIT-D, majors in CSE.
+Hello, I am Meenakshi Kumar,Undergraduate student currently pursuing btech in Electronics and Communication from Indira Gandhi Delhi technical University for women.

 Here, i am presenting a simple website which can take URL of any submission of Reddit/India and suggest us the best suited Flair for the post using NLP.
 The website has been hosted on heroku for ease of use.